 Disclaimer…..This post is not about weight loss or how to dress different body types.
-I’m not a weight loss expert, and the body-type dressing lesson is coming at a later date - I promise.
+I’m not a weight loss expert, and the body-type dressing lesson is part of the Style System Planner program.

 Instead, this is about building a wardrobe you love regardless of the number on the scale or the size of your pants.

 It’s about valuing yourself enough to care for yourself.
 Today.
 As is.

 That’s what I mean when I say #justgetdressed.